wellspringcp/wellspring/01-principles/01-03-equality-vs-the-morality-of-life-apologia.md

 "Equality" is actually a humanist ethical foundation.
 In fact, the Judeo-Christian God **proudly admits that He creates people unequally** in order that when his purpose is fulfilled in a person's life, He (God) might gain even more glory in that He was able to accomplish His purpose through a flawed individual **in spite of** his flaws.

-Christians are commanded to be like the Bereans - so search diligently and see whether this is so.
+Christians are commanded to be like the Bereans - so "search and see whether this is so".
 Jews are commanded to reject any doctrine not based on the torah and the witness of the prophets (Isa 8:20).
 Is "equality" a scriptural notion, or a humanist one?

 ### The "Morality of life" based on the metaphysical identity of humankind is a better approximation of Judeo-Christian morality than "Equality" is.